nikhileshnarkhede/job-application-assistant/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read CONTRIBUTING.md for guidelines.
+Please read the documentation in `docs/` before submitting PRs.